IBM-Bluemix-Docs/StreamingAnalytics/granting-permissions-to-users.md

 # Granting permissions to users

-With an {{site.data.keyword.Bluemix_notm}} account, you have administrative privileges in the organization or space under your account, which enables you to perform all operations on {{site.data.keyword.streaminganalyticsshort}}.
+With an {{site.data.keyword.Bluemix_notm}} account, you have administrative privileges in the organization or space under your account to perform all operations on {{site.data.keyword.streaminganalyticsshort}}.
 However, when you onboard other users to your account, you need to manage their permissions so that they have the required privileges to operate service instances under your account.

 In {{site.data.keyword.streaminganalyticsshort}}, access to service management operations is governed by the following permission levels: